testforpyide/progit/zh/04-git-server/01-chapter4.markdown

 	    RW  refs/tags/rc[0-9]   = @engineers
 	    RW+                     = @admins

 The expression after the `RW` or `RW+` is a regular expression (regex) that the refname (ref) being pushed is matched against.
 So we call it a "refex"!
-Of course, a refex can be far more powerful than shown here, so don't overdo it if you're not comfortable with perl regexes.
+Of course, a refex can be far more powerful than shown here, so don’t overdo it if you’re not comfortable with Perl regexes.

 Also, as you probably guessed, Gitolite prefixes `refs/heads/` as a syntactic convenience if the refex does not begin with `refs/`.

-An important feature of the config file's syntax is that all the rules for a repository need not be in one place.
+An important feature of the config file’s syntax is that all the rules for a repository need not be in one place.
 You can keep all the common stuff together, like the rules for all `oss_repos` shown above, then add specific rules for specific cases later on, like so:

 	repo gitolite
 	    RW+                     = sitaram

 That rule will just get added to the ruleset for the `gitolite` repository.

-At this point you might be wondering how the access control rules are actually applied, so let's go over that briefly.
+At this point you might be wondering how the access control rules are actually applied, so let’s go over that briefly.

-There are two levels of access control in gitolite.
+There are two levels of access control in Gitolite.
 The first is at the repository level; if you have read (or write) access to *any* ref in the repository, then you have read (or write) access to the repository.
+This is the only access control that Gitosis had.

 The second level, applicable only to "write" access, is by branch or tag within a repository.
 The username, the access being attempted (`W` or `+`), and the refname being updated are known.
 The access rules are checked in order of appearance in the config file, looking for a match for this combination (but remember that the refname is regex-matched, not merely string-matched).
 If a match is found, the push succeeds.
 A fallthrough results in access being denied.

 ### Advanced Access Control with "deny" rules ###

-So far, we've only seen permissions to be one or `R`, `RW`, or `RW+`.
-However, gitolite allows another permission: `-`, standing for "deny".
+So far, we’ve only seen permissions to be one of `R`, `RW`, or `RW+`.
+However, Gitolite allows another permission: `-`, standing for "deny".
 This gives you a lot more power, at the expense of some complexity, because now fallthrough is not the *only* way for access to be denied, so the *order of the rules now matters*!

 Let us say, in the situation above, we want engineers to be able to rewind any branch *except* master and integ.
-Here's how to do that:
+Here’s how to do that:

 	    RW  master integ    = @engineers
 	    -   master integ    = @engineers
 	    RW+                 = @engineers

 Again, you simply follow the rules top down until you hit a match for your access mode, or a deny.
 Non-rewind push to master or integ is allowed by the first rule.
 A rewind push to those refs does not match the first rule, drops down to the second, and is therefore denied.
-Any push (rewind or non-rewind) to refs other than master or integ won't match the first two rules anyway, and the third rule allows it.
+Any push (rewind or non-rewind) to refs other than master or integ won’t match the first two rules anyway, and the third rule allows it.

 ### Restricting pushes by files changed ###

 In addition to restricting what branches a user can push changes to, you can also restrict what files they are allowed to touch.
 For example, perhaps the Makefile (or some other program) is really not supposed to be changed by just anyone, because a lot of things depend on it or would break if the changes are not done *just right*.
 You can tell gitolite:

     repo foo
         RW                      =   @junior_devs @senior_devs

-        RW  NAME/           =   @senior_devs
-        -   NAME/Makefile   =   @junior_devs
+        -   VREF/NAME/Makefile  =   @junior_devs
-        RW  NAME/           =   @junior_devs

-This powerful feature is documented in `conf/example.conf`.
+User who are migrating from the older gitolite should note that there is a significant change in behaviour with regard to this feature; please see the migration guide for details.

 ### Personal Branches ###